Education is a top focus of Norway’s development policy, particularly for girls

 Geographically, sub-Saharan Africa is the focus.
 Slightly less than a quarter (24% of Norway’s bilateral education ODA between 2014 and 2016) went to the region.
 Counting only funding allocated to specific countries, this share rises to 47%.
 Lebanon, Nepal, and Malawi were the top three recipients of Norway’s education ODA between 2014 and 2016, reflecting both the country’s growing emphasis in education in crisis context, and its geographic focus on sub-Saharan Africa.
 Other top partner countries included Ethiopia, Syria, South Sudan, Uganda, Somalia, Palestine, and Jordan.

 In addition to channeling earmarked funds to multilateral organizations, Norway supports the multilateral system through its core contributions.
-Core contributions to multilateral organizations with education programs amounted to US$33 million in 2015 (latest year for which data is available), or 10% of Norway’s total education ODA.
-Key recipients were the World Bank’s International Development Association (US$12 million) and the United Nations Relief and Works Agency (US$10 million).
-Adding the bilateral ODA channeled through multilaterals to these figures, 62% of all Norway’s education ODA went through multilateral organizations in 2015, GPE being a key partner in this regard.
+Core contributions to multilateral organizations with education programs amounted to US$29 million in 2016, or 7% of Norway’s total education ODA.
+Key recipients were the World Bank’s International Development Association (US$12 million) and the United Nations Relief and Works Agency (US$8 million).
+Adding the bilateral ODA channeled through multilaterals to these figures, 63% of all Norway’s education ODA went through multilateral organizations in 2016, GPE being a key partner in this regard.
 Norway is the third-largest donor to the GPE, having contributed US$489 million (as of December 2017) since 2002.
 It has committed NOK2.07 billion to GPE for 2018 to 2020 (US$276.1 million), a NOK600 million increase compared to its previous 2015-2017 pledge.

 Norway is one of few countries globally which regards education as an explicit component of its humanitarian assistance policy and shows international leadership.
 Norway is one of five founding donors to the Education Cannot Wait initiative, committing US$10 million in 2016.
 The budget for 2018 mentions increases in funding to the organization, but does not quote numbers.
 Norway also works with the Inter-Agency Network for Education in Emergencies (INEE), the Global Coalition to Protect Education from Attack (GCPEA), and the Global Facility for Disaster Reduction and Recovery (GFDRR).
 In 2015, Norway hosted the May 2015 conference ‘Safe Schools: Protecting Education from Attack’.
 The Safe Schools Declaration was endorsed by 50 countries during the conference.